masonlin/CommunicationToolkitSocketio/README.md

    *   Add react-image-gallery.js
    *   In server side, Use babel-cli to replace the ES6 statment.
    *   In client side, Webpack include the babel-loader
-   *   Refactoring to ES6 complete.
+   *   Refactoring to ES6 is completed.

 3. share file (0%)